JonasBrusokas/ModelarDB-1/docs/user-guide.md

 modelardb.correlation auto
 ```

-which tells ModelarDB to calculate the lowest non-zero distance possible in the dataset and use this value to group timeseries.
+which tells ModelarDB to calculate the lowest non-zero distance possible in the dataset and use this value to group data points.

 Alternatively you can specify the distance threshold manually as